 2. Keep advertising during the pandemic

-In the boring quarantine period, many people spend more time on their mobile phones and applications.
+In the dull quarantine period, many people spend more time on their mobile phones and applications.
 Hence you are highly recommended to run the advertising on mobile apps to reach more target audiences.

-Another suggestion is creating a marketing campaign that a part of its revenue will be donated to the isolated areas where doctors, nurses, volunteers… are attempting to save lives.
-This campaign is a great way to contribute to your community, while also gaining positive attention to your brand.
+Another suggestion is to create a marketing campaign that will donate part of its revenue to the isolated areas where doctors, nurses, and volunteers… are attempting to save lives.
+This campaign is a great way to contribute to your community while also gaining positive attention to your brand.

 3. Stay connected with customers

 During the Coronavirus pandemic, it would be harder to communicate with your buyers at the physical store.
 How about integrating the 24/7 live chatbox directly on your site to interact with the customers?

 Another exciting idea is adding a COVID-19 FAQs page on your website for two reasons:

 Firstly, the popular topic of Coronavirus/COVID- 19 somehow increases traffic to your website.